EnricoMendez/NIR-capsicum-counting/README.md

 pip install -r requirements.txt
 ```

-> Note: If using GPU acceleration, make sure PyTorch is installed with CUDA support.
+Note: If using GPU acceleration, make sure PyTorch is installed with CUDA support.

+Install cuda from download page:  [CUDA Toolkit 11.7 Downloads](https://developer.nvidia.com/cuda-11-7-0-download-archive).

+Or install other version from here: [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive).

+Then install a torch version compatible with the installed cuda from the installation page: [torch installation page](https://pytorch.org).

 ---